Free piano sheetmusic for your beginners!

 With a strong melody and secondo accompaniment (not shown here) this song has become a go-to favorite for "Review Old Songs" time.

 I have discovered that some of my students adapt the lyrics of this song to cover other situations not included in the life of a pirate - not surprising, as the melody is very singable!

 This is such a great song!

 Even at the beginning level, this melody can hold tension and mystery.

-Visit this page to find several easy (and one very hard) versions of this super-fun song.
+Visit this page to find several easy (and one very tricky) versions of this super-fun song.

 A great favorite at my studio.